sormond/diffexp/README.md

 ## Usage
 Two sample files must be given using '-1' and '-2' flag. '-p' flag is required, used to specify the plot stem name. '-d' flag is not required, used to specify the csv stem name.

-    ./diffexp.py -1 *sample1.txt* -2 *sample2.txt* -p *plotname* -d *csvname*
+    python ./diffexp.py -1 *sample1.txt* -2 *sample2.txt* -p *plotname* -d *csvname*

 ## Statistical Analysis
 p-values are calculated using a 2x2 chi-square test using the 'scipy' package 'stats.chi2_contingency' function.
 To correct for multiple testing, false discover rate (FDR) corrected p-values are calculated.
 FDR-corrected p-values are calculated from the p-values (disregarding NaN values for genes with reads of '0' from both samples) using the 'statsmodels' package 'stats.multitest' function.
-This corrects for multiple testing.
-The null-hypothesis test using an alpha=0.05.
+The null-hypothesis test uses an alpha=0.05.
 Boolean values are returned.
 '0' = null hypothesis is TRUE.
 '1' = null hypothesis is FALSE.

 ## Example
-Example test files are avialable in the directory 'ExampleFiles': 'sampleA.txt' and 'sampleB.txt' and 'sampleBprime.txt'.
+Example test files are available in the directory 'ExampleFiles': 'sampleA.txt' and 'sampleB.txt' and 'sampleBprime.txt'.

 To run script to generate pdf plot and csv file (must be in working directory containing diffexp.py):

-    ./diffexp.py -1 sampleA.txt -2 sample2.txt -p plot -d datatable
+    python ./diffexp.py -1 sampleA.txt -2 sample2.txt -p plot -d datatable

-Running this script creates 'plot.pdf' and 'datatable.csv' and adds to the working directory.
-A warning will appear: 'Warning: Expession values were zero from both samples for gene ['EfM3.000130'], p-values will be 'NaN' for these and they will not appear on the plot".
+Running this script creates 'plot.pdf' and 'datatable.csv', adding them to the working directory.
+A warning will appear: 'Warning: Expression values were zero from both samples for gene ['EfM3.000130'], p-values will be 'NaN' for these and they will not appear on the plot".
 This indicates that the gene with expression values of '0' for each sample are not included in the analysis.

 The example file 'sampleBprime' contains the following: